 Deploy L2

-This guide provides clear instructions for deploying L2 network components using Simple Surge Node.
+This guide provides clear instructions for deploying Surge’s L2 components using the Simple Surge Node, enabling you to run and test the core rollup logic.

 Setup Process